 RELATED | What is monkeypox?
 What to know about virus, symptoms, spread

 Monkeypox is harder to contract than COVID, as it requires close contact or the sharing of bodily fluid.

-The symptoms include fever and rash, muscle aches, and chills.
+The symptoms of the rare virus include fever and rash, muscle aches, and chills.

-Worldwide, it is deadly in 3& to 6% of cases, though the death rate is less than 1% in areas with quality healthcare.
+Worldwide, it is deadly in between 3 to 6% of cases, though the death rate is less than 1% in areas with quality healthcare.

 This is the largest outbreak outside of Africa, and if follows a confirmed case in Massachusetts.

 The virus is endemic in Central and West Africa and is rarely seen outside of the continent.

 Usually, the cases are related to travel, but many of the recent cases in Europe in North America are in people without recent travel, meaning the virus is spreading locally.